oumayma-yakoubi/LangChainDefinitionsGenerator/README.md

 - **String output parser**: The StringOutputParser takes language model output (either an entire response or as a stream) and converts it into a string.
 This is useful for standardizing chat model and LLM output.

+## LCEL
+LCEL makes it easy to build complex chains from basic components, and supports out of the box functionality such as streaming, parallelism, and logging.
+Basic example: **prompt + model + output parser**

+## Chain
+Chains refer to sequences of calls - whether to an LLM, a tool, or a data preprocessing step.
+The primary supported way to do this is with LCEL.
+- **Chains that are built with LCEL.** In this case, LangChain offers a higher-level constructor method.
+However, all that is being done under the hood is constructing a chain with LCEL.
+- **[Legacy] Chains** constructed by subclassing from a legacy Chain class.
+These chains do not use LCEL under the hood but are rather standalone classes.